bevyengine/dlss_wgpu/README.md

     * Linux: Copy `$DLSS_SDK/lib/Linux_x86_64/rel/libnvidia-ngx-dlssd.so.310.4.0` to the same directory as your app

 ## Debug Overlay

 When `dlss_wgpu` is compiled with the `debug_overlay` cargo feature, and the `DLSS_SDK` environment variable is set, the development version of the DLSS DLLs will be linked.

 The development version of the DLSS SDK comes with an in-app overlay to help debug usage of DLSS.
 See section `8.2` of `$DLSS_SDK/doc/DLSS_Programming_Guide_Release.pdf` for details.

 ## Validation Errors

-Due to a bug in DLSS, you should expect to see Vulkan validation errors https://forums.developer.nvidia.com/t/validation-errors-using-dlss-vulkan-sdk-due-to-vkcmdclearcolorimage/326493.
+Due to a bug in DLSS, you should [expect to see Vulkan validation errors](https://forums.developer.nvidia.com/t/validation-errors-using-dlss-vulkan-sdk-due-to-vkcmdclearcolorimage/326493).

 These errors are safe to ignore.